ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 ## Workload Identity {#whimsical-identity}

-The identity of a workload is a complex topic.
-The WIMSE architecture document starts by defining a trust domain, a workload identifier and workload identity credentials.
-These constructs are sufficient for establishing basic authentication, authorization and accounting.
+Workload identity construct consists of three basic building blocks: trust domain, workload identifier and workflow identity credentials.
+These components are sufficient for establishing authentication, authorization and accounting processes.
 More complex identity constructs can be created from these basic building blocks.

 ### Trust Domain

 A trust domain is a logical grouping of systems that share a common set of security controls and policies.
-WIMSE certificates and tokens are issued under the authority of a trust domain.
-Trust domains SHOULD be identified by a fully qualified domain name belonging to the organization defining the trust domain.
+Workload certificates and tokens are issued under the authority of a trust domain.
+Trust domains SHOULD be identified by a fully qualified domain name associated with the organization defining the trust domain.
+THe FQDN format of trust domain helps to ensure uniqueness of the trust domain identifier.
 A trust domain maps to one or more trust anchors for validating X.509 certificates and a mechanism to securely obtain a JWK Set {{!RFC7517}} for validating WIMSE WIT tokens.
 This mapping MUST be obtained through a secure mechanism that ensures the authenticity and integrity of the mapping is fresh and not compromised.
 This secure mechanism is out of scope for this document.

 A single organization may define multiple trust domains for different purpose such as different departments or environments.
 Each trust domain must have a unique identifier.
 Workload identifiers are scoped within a trust domain.
 If two identifiers differ only by trust domain they still refer to two different entities.